Executing structural change so it holds in an

 Align decision-makers before execution begins

-Design ownership into the work so adoption holds
+Design ownership into the work so adoption forms early

-Stabilize communication so people know what to do differently, not just what’s changing
+Structure communication so people know what to do differently, not just what is changing

 Execution depends on capacity, and capacity is built through execution

-When organizations are under sustained pressure, execution breaks down because capacity depletes.
-Capacity is more than workload or bandwidth.
-It’s the ability of people and systems to think clearly, make good decisions, and act intentionally while change is underway.
+When pressure is sustained, execution breaks down because leaders and teams lose the ability to think clearly, make good decisions, and act intentionally while change is underway.

-When it depletes, leaders see predictable patterns: decisions slow or get revisited, defensiveness rises, and conversations narrow, ownership weakens and execution fragments.
-Capacity isn’t something leaders need before change.
-It’s built or depleted by how change is led.
+When capacity depletes, decisions slow or get revisited, defensiveness rises, conversations narrow, ownership weakens and execution fragments.
+Capacity isn’t something organizations build before change.
+It’s strengthened or depleted by how change is led.

-This isn’t about well-being or generic leadership development work.
-It’s execution risk management and a requirement for business continuity.
+This isn’t wellbeing work.
+It’s execution risk management and a requirement for business continuity in an environment of constant change.

 Watch how capacity actually works under pressure